ulif/ulif.openoffice/src/ulif/openoffice/README.txt

     True

     >>> response.message
-    '/.../tests/input/simpledoc1.pdf'
+    '/sample-buildout/home/simpledoc1.pdf'

 Convert to HTML via the conversion daemon
 -----------------------------------------

 Finally let's start a real conversion.
 We have a really simple .doc document we'd like to have as HTML.
-The document is located here:

-    >>> testdoc_path = os.path.join(
-    ...                   pkg_path, 'tests', 'input', 'simpledoc1.doc')

 We tell the machinery to convert to PDF/A by sending the following lines::